Episode Transcript

 Thank you for taking such good care of my kid.

-And also, I think you're super cute, and now I'm going to kiss
+And also, I think you're super cute and now I'm going to kiss

 you.
-And at first, I was like, oh,
+And at first I was like, oh,

 she's not really receptive of this, right?

-And then there was a moment.
+Moment.
 And we know Carol, right?

 She jumps feet first into revenge, but maybe not romance.

-So.
-I think it took her a minute to
+So I think it took her a minute to feel OK accepting this.

-feel OK accepting this.
-It took her a minute to say I do
+It took her a minute to say I dodeserve this, and I'm so glad

-because she does deserve it.
-And maybe she's thinking I'm
+that she allowed herself to because she does deserve it.

-going to be gone in a day anyway, So what the hell.
+And maybe she's thinking I'm going to be gone in a day

-try to get him to come.
-Valentina is.
+Maybe she'll still continue to try to get him to come.

-Going to want all the details because.
+Valentina is going to want all the details because she.

-She will give them my will.
+Will give them my will.
 I feel like Valentina.

 This is exactly how it went down.

-wine?
-And she's like you are the
+she's like you are the worst.
+This relationship.

-Dave, I think something.
-Really interesting about Carol's
+Dave, I think something really interesting about Carol's

 relationship with all of these kids is that now she's gotten to